marissaromero/marissaromero/README.md

 Also I have a couple of on-going group projects from hackathons:

-Eloquize - an app to gamify behavioral interview practice
+<a href="https://github.com/eloquize">Eloquize</a> - an app to gamify behavioral interview practice

-Rooting For You - an app to help track watering your house plants
+<a href="https://github.com/Rooting-For-U/rooting-for-you">Rooting For You</a> - an app to help track watering your house plants